 Thirdly, another fact is, there are female taxi dancers, but the bulk of them are young, impeccably dressed, mannered, manicured, visually and technically ‘clean’ male social dancers.
 “Clean” in the sense that their technique is usually precise, looks effortless to lead and to follow.
 Not ‘clean’ in the sense of having just had a bath.

 A common myth about taxi dancers is that they’re really just ‘escorts’, which is code for someone that is paid for sexual favors.
-Still another is that only women of a certain age hire taxi dancers.
+Still, another is that only a woman of a certain age hire taxi dancers.
 One more is that men don’t need to hire them at all because they can get all the dances they want.
-Still another is that those that hire taxi dancers is are so awful, so bad, they’ve been rejected by so many people, that they need to hire someone to dance with them.
+Another is that those that hire taxi dancers is are so awful, so bad, they’ve been rejected by so many people, that they need to hire someone to dance with them.
 Still one more commonly held belief is that most tango teachers double as taxi dancers.
-Still one more is that most male taxi dancers are lotharios that prey on their clients ‘weakeness’.
+Still one more is that most male taxi dancers are lotharios that prey on their clients ‘weakness’.

 For those that are hired it is the difference between work or no work, money or no money to pay their bills, rent, and food.
 For those that hire them, it is the difference between having a nice time at a milonga, or a dreadful one especially in Buenos Aires.
 For others it is a shame, or disparagement.
 For some, they couldn’t imagine hiring one, or being in the position to be one.
 And for some others, they honestly couldn’t give a rat’s damn!